-Solo static line jump training begins at 9 am and you should be here at 8.45 am at the latest.
+Solo first jump training begins at 09:00 and you should be here at 08:45 at the latest.
 The training course can extend to most of the day.
-Hopefully you will be ready to make your first parachute drop between 6 & 7 in the evening (summer months).
+Hopefully you will be ready to make your first jump between 6 & 7 in the evening (summer months).
 If you cannot jump due to adverse weather conditions on the day of your course you can return at a later date to make your jump.

 The training consists of both classroom and physical practice sessions.
 The course covers everything you need to know to make your first jump at Skydive Strathallan – from how to exit the aircraft, how your parachute works, how to fly your parachute and land, and how to deal with emergencies.

 Age and Weight Limitations

 The minimum age for skydiving is 16 years .
 Persons under 18 years require the consent of their parent or guardian on a form provided by us.